 Cell phones must be placed on either vibrate or silent mode and are to be accessed in emergency cases only.
 The use of laptops or any other digital device is permitted in order to facilitate note-taking relative to instruction.
-Any written assignments will be submitted electronically on Blackboard.
-The electronic recording of the time on Blackboard will be considered the time of assignment submission.
-Take necessary steps to ensure that your assignments are submitted on "Blackboard" time.
+Any written assignments will be submitted electronically on either Blackboard or SAM website.
+The electronic recording of the time on Blackboard and SAM will be considered the time of assignment submission.
+Take necessary steps to ensure that your assignments are submitted on "Blackboard" or "SAM" time.
 Back-up and/or additional copies of all assignments submitted is encouraged.
 Computers/printers are available to OC students in the LRC (301-303); therefore, not having access to a computer due to technical issues (crash; corrupted files) will not be considered as an acceptable reason for not completing assignments.
-If there is a loss of server connection with Odessa College due to maintenance, then an email will be sent to student with pertinent information and status reports.
-Assignments submitted electronically need to be WORD documents (doc or docx).
+If there is a loss of server connection with Odessa College due to maintenance, then an email will be sent to students with pertinent information and status reports.